Semester1 Theory UAQ

 • Objectives

 The aim of the course is to give an overview of fluid dynamics from a mathematical viewpoint, and to introduce students to the mathematical modeling of fluid dynamic type.
+At the end of the course students will be able to perform a qualitative and quantitative analysis of solutions for particular fluid dynamics problems and to use concepts and mathematical techniques learned from this course for the analysis of other partial differential equations.

 • Topics

-• Derivation of the governing equations: Euler and Navier-Stokes
+- Derivation of the governing equations: Euler and Navier-Stokes

-• Eulerian and Lagrangian description of fluid motion; examples of fluid flows
+- Eulerian and Lagrangian description of fluid motion; examples of fluid flows

-• Vorticity equation in 2D and 3D
+- Vorticity equation in 2D and 3D

-• Dimensional analysis: Reynolds number, Mach Number, Frohde number.
+- Dimensional analysis: Reynolds number, Mach Number, Frohde number.

-• From compressible to incompressible models
+- From compressible to incompressible models

 • Prerequisites

-Basic notions of functional analysis and multi variable calculus, standard properties of the heat equation, wave equation, Laplace and Poisson's equations.
+Basic notions of functional analysis, functions of complex values, standard properties of the heat equation, wave equation, Laplace and Poisson's equations.

 Open this tab in a window